 The Health Complaints Commissioner is able to require a response from a health service provider and failure to provide a response may result in penalties.
-The Health Complaints Commissioner will be able to make public health warning statements and general health service warning statements and will be able to apply both interim and ongoing prohibition orders for non-registered health workers.
+The Health Complaints Commissioner can make public health warning statements and general health service warning statements and can apply both interim and ongoing prohibition orders for non-registered health workers.
 These orders are appealable to the Victorian Civil and Administrative Tribunal and there are significant penalties to both individuals and corporations for contravention of those orders.

-Complaints Data Reviews will also gather information about the complaints received by the Health Complaints Commissioner and will make recommendations to health services about any trends identified by those reviews.
+Complaint Data Reviews gathers information about the complaints received by the Health Complaints Commissioner and can make recommendations to health services about any trends identified by those reviews.

-Since 1 July 2010, 14 health professions have been regulated under the National Registration and Accreditation Scheme.
+There are 16 health professions that are regulated under the National Registration and Accreditation Scheme.

 These professions are: